CloudCanal

 }

-// Send 1,000 messages to each of the 50 Topic-n, with sequence numbers from 1 to 1000.
-The messages should be in JSON format
+// Send 1000 messages with serial numbers from 1 to 1000 to each of the 50 Topic-n, with messages in JSON format

 public void sendMessages() {